Best AnyWho Alternatives to Try in 2026

 Best for: Finding personal contacts, mutual friends, and location-based connections through the world’s largest social network.

 With over 3 billion active users, Facebook is the largest people directory on the planet.
 You can search by name, school, city, or workplace.
-Depending on privacy settings, you’ll find email addresses, phone numbers, photos, associated people, and personal details that dedicated search tools often miss.
+Depending on privacy settings, you’ll find associated people, photos, and personal details that dedicated search tools often miss.

-The obvious limitation: many people keep profiles private.
-In that case, you’ll only see their name and profile photo.
-But for finding personal contacts and verifying identity through mutual connections, Facebook remains more powerful than any dedicated people search tool.
+The obvious limitation: many people keep profiles private, in which case you’ll only see a name and profile photo.
+But for finding personal contacts and verifying identity through mutual connections, Facebook is more powerful than any dedicated people-search tool, and it works internationally where most US directories don’t.

 Price: Free.